If you want to spend money on a digital or technology service, you may have to get approval from the Government Digital Service (GDS).

 - the amount of money you want to spend

 When your service is considered a digital service

-GDS considers your service a digital service if it’s online and it’ll be used by people who aren’t part of government, for example:
+GDS considers your service a digital service if it’s online and it’ll be used by people who are not part of government, for example:

 - other non-government organisations

 The following are examples of digital services: